 In Gansu province, I finally got a nice surprise.
 Yangguan 陽関 is a mountain pass established and fortified around 120 BC by Emperor Wu in Han Dynasty as a defense post.
-It is also one of the two important western passes (the other one Yumenguan玉門關).
-Standing on top of the gazebo and looking down the surrounding vast land, I was overwhelmed with sensation of nostalgia and unspeakable tranquility.
+It is also one of the two important western passes (the other one is Yumenguan玉門關).
+Standing on top of the gazebo and looking down on the surrounding vast land, I was overwhelmed with a sensation of nostalgia and unspeakable tranquility.
 It is that typical Chinese charm that often reminds me of my root.
-Beacon is built to burn flammable materials as the warning signal in case of imminent danger.
+A beacon is built to burn flammable materials as a warning signal in case of imminent danger.
 The one pictured is the original ruin restored.

 We have a sand dune in Florence, Oregon where people roar and roll their motorcycles across, otherwise, take the buggy ride.
-There people take the natural path, walk up and down the hill.
+Their people take the natural path, and walk up and down the hill.
 It appears easy enough to simply walk up the hill and I did.
-However, pretty soon I was possessed with my fear for height… Besides my desire is to take pictures and not to enjoy the sense of ‘overcoming the world’ from the top, so I came down.
-You may say that I was ‘chickened out’.
+However, pretty soon I was possessed with my fear of height… Besides my desire is to take pictures and not to enjoy the sense of ‘overcoming the world’ from the top, so I came down.
+You may say that I was ‘chickened out.

 This sand dune is called Mingsha Mountain 鳴沙山.
 I love the sculptured shapes and lines.
 The silhouette of carmel crew makes me couple favorite pictures.
 Desert is no longer boring when we utilize and enjoy it.
 The mother has no worry to let the little girl run behind; The guy can drop his stuff and have a sand sled.